-This was my first venture into circulating petitions.
+This was my first venture into getting an initiative onto the ballot.
 What an experience!
 Our goal was to get 12,500 signatures to guarantee enough valid names to qualify.

 We were of course unpaid volunteers.
 At store after store where we stood with our petitions, the developer paid petition circulators to hand out circulars declaring that the development was the only way to save farm land from development!